 Capitalize job titles only when they immediately precede the individual’s name or when they are named positions or honorary titles (as in the last two examples).

 - The Board of Regents appointed President Mary Sue Coleman to a second term.

 - Edward Silver, dean, College of Education, Health, and Human Services

 - Before name – capitalize

-- Associate Professor, School of Education, Kim Killu
+- Associate Professor, College of Education, Health, and Human Services, Kim Killu